MemoonaTahira/CrowdFix/README.md

               |---- Saliency Maps 2.2 GB

-* **'CategoryInfo.xlsx'** lists the information of crowd categories against each video.
+**'CategoryInfo.xlsx'** lists the information of crowd categories against each video.
 It includes the following information:
-  *'column 1'*: Video Number as given in the uploaded video folder *'column 2'*: Crowd Category Type (SP for Sparse, DF for Dense-Free Flowing and DC for Dense Congested)
+* 'column 1' *: Video Number as given in the uploaded video folder.
+* 'column 2' *: Crowd Category Type (SP for Sparse, DF for Dense-Free Flowing and DC for Dense Congested)

 ## Citation